DarkCaster/Perpetual/docs/op_report.md

 - `-r <file>`: Specify the file path to write the report to.
 If not provided or empty, the report will be written to stderr.

+- `-u`: Include unit test source files in the report.
+By default, unit test sources are excluded.

+- `-x <file>`: Specify a path to a user-supplied regex filter file for excluding certain files from the report.

 - `-v`: Enable debug logging.
 This flag increases the verbosity of the operation's output, providing more detailed information about the report generation process.

 - `-vv`: Enable both debug and trace logging.
 This flag provides the highest level of verbosity, useful for troubleshooting or understanding the internal workings of the report generation process.